ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ~~~

 where `sk` is the HPKE secret key, `task_id` is `AggregateReq.task_id` and
-`aggregator_id` is the `AggregatorId` for the aggregator. `time`, `nonce` and
+`aggregator_id` is the index of the helper's endpoint in
-`extensions` are obtained from the corresponding fields in `AggregateSubReq`.
-If
+`Param.aggregator_endpoints`. `time`, `nonce` and `extensions` are obtained from
-decryption fails, then the sub-response consists of a "decryption error" alert.
+the corresponding fields in `AggregateSubReq`.
+If decryption fails, then the
+sub-response consists of a "decryption error" alert.
 [See issue#57.]
-Otherwise, the helper handles the request for its plaintext
+Otherwise,
-input share `input_share` and updates its state as specified by the PPM
+the helper handles the request for its plaintext input share `input_share` and
-protocol.
+updates its state as specified by the PPM protocol.

 After processing all of the sub-requests, the helper encrypts its updated state
 and constructs its response to the aggregate request.